The Definitive Guide to Partition Actions: Forcing the Sale of Jointly Owned Property

 - Partition by Sale: The court orders the forced sale of the real property at issue; once the sale is made, the proceeds from the sale will be divided among the co-owners according to their percentage shares.
 The partition by sale can be ordered to occur through a private sale, public auction or by listing the property with help from a licensed real estate broker.

 Partition by sale is the most common type of partition action pursued.
-In order for the court to order a partition by sale over a partition by kind, the burden of proof will be on the party bringing the partition action to prove that either the property cannot be physically divided or that the physical division of property would significantly decrease the value of each owner’s interest.
+In order for the court to order a partition by sale over a partition by kind, the burden of proof will be on the party bringing the partition action to prove that either the property cannot be physically divided fairly and equitably or that the physical division of property would significantly decrease the value of each owner’s interest.

 It is important to note that the parties involved in a partition lawsuit can come to an agreement outside of court even if a partition action has already been filed.